mliew21396/remote-work-u2/week-6/2-variable-scope/README.md

 ## Summary

 What is variable scope?
 Scope defines whether a variable is accessible or not.
 To understand variable scope better you can think about levels of confidentiality.
-You can think of global variables like wikis.
+Think of global variables like wikis.
 They are public and accessible (both read and writable) from anywhere.
 School board rules, on the other hand, are readable and writable by a single school board, which is more like a `local_variable`.

 Scoping variables well prevents other components of your program from accessing or modifying the variable.
-It also helps the name space stay clean, which is to say, as a developer, you don't have to worry about creating a variable with the same name.
+It also helps the name space stay clean, which is to say, you don't have to worry about creating a variable with the same name.
 If variables stay out of the global scope you can use `num` or `index` or any other generic variable name as much as you want without breaking the program.

 Ruby uses something called block scoping to determine what can access a variable.
 Meaning that a local variable is only applicable inside the block it is defined in, or blocks created inside the block.